African American / African Diaspora Research and Studies at MIT

 Story at MIT News | James website

-Erica Caple James, MIT Associate Professor of Anthropology; photocredit: M. Scott Brauer
+Erica Caple James, MIT Associate Professor of Anthropology and Urban Studies; photocredit: M. Scott Brauer

 "As a medical anthropologist, James traces how illness unfolds in the specific contexts of family, social network, and community, and brings to light 'the human experience of health.'
 In particular she has focused on the struggles of Haitians in the face of a series of natural disasters, disease outbreaks, and government-sponsored violence."